Concerning Trends in the United States of America

 This means we Americans have certain rights that result in freedom to speak and act in ways that are not available to citizens of most other nations.
 The result has been one of creativity, entrepreneurship, and generosity.
 Our government has been limited to allow Americans to express themselves in many imaginative ways resulting in an energetic population.

 From our point of view, the key item is that we have a God who has provided for us with directions coming from His Scripture.
 Over the years, the teaching as set out in the Bible provided standards of thought and conduct.
-Our laws reflected those standards, and almost everyone in the county abided with the laws and ethics according to their standards.
+Our laws reflected those standards, and almost everyone in the country abided with the laws and ethics according to their standards.
 Whether one was a Christian or not, that person abided by the laws, ethics, and traditions that flowed from Christ's teaching.

 Now things have been changing.
 Life is much more complex.
 New rules and standards are being brought forward.
 A new bureaucracy has been developing to administer many laws that have been passed.
 The various departments and agencies that are designed to administer the laws have adopted many regulations to further their regulation.
 Congress and the state legislatures have allowed the bureaucracy to author, interpret and enforce both laws and regulations.
 This approach has encouraged greater government control resulting in arbitrary and unjust actions.
 There are no reasonable limits placed on some government entities.
 The Administrative Procedure Act (APA) has failed to provide fairness in many proceedings of government entities.